Skip to main content

 Australia-Korea Foundation Grant Round FAQs

-Established by the Australian Government in 1992, the Australia-Korea Foundation (AKF) was formed to promote bilateral relations between Korea and Australia.
+Established by the Australian Government in 1992, the Australia-Korea Foundation (AKF) was formed to promote bilateral relations between the Republic of Korea and Australia.

-• increase public awareness of Australia in Korea and of Korea in Australia
+• increase public awareness of Australia in Korea and of Korea in Australia, and the importance of the bilateral relationship,

-• develop partnerships in areas of shared interest in the bilateral, regional and global context
+• develop partnerships, collaborations and people-to-people links (including with diaspora) in areas of shared interest in the bilateral, regional and global context

-• increase Australians' capacity to effectively engage with Korea.
+• increase Australians' ability to effectively engage with Korea and Koreans' ability to effectively engage with Australia.

 How to apply

-Before applying please read the AKF grant guidelines and log onto SmartyGrants to access and view the application form.
+Before applying please read the AKF grant guidelines and the application form.

 What is the maximum duration of the grant?